 Venture vs Startup: 7 Practical Distinctions Before You Found

 A venture is any new company searching for a business model.
-A startup is a sub-category of venture — specifically one aiming for exponential growth and a $100M+ exit.
+A startup is a sub-category of venture - specifically one aiming for exponential growth and a scope tailored exit.
 Every startup is a venture, but a venture can also be a stable services business or a social company.
-WeCcelerate is a Venture Builder and Startup Accelerator — supporting both paths.
+WeCcelerate is a Venture Builder and Startup Accelerator - supporting both paths.

 Quick Definitions